 1. Fuel Pump

-The fuel pump has a function to pressurize the fuel system for engine starting and then continue providing fuel for the injectors while the engine is running.
+The fuel pump has a function to pressurize the fuel system for the engine to start and then continue providing fuel for the injectors while the engine is running.
 When you turn on the ignition switch, the ECM PCM activates the pump relay for 2 seconds to turn the pump on and pressurize the system.

 When less fuel is needed, the ECM PCM deactivates the fuel pump relay and the current goes through the fuel pump resistor to lower the output of the pump.
 When fuel demands increase, the ECM PCM activates the fuel pump relay so that current can bypass the resistor and go directly to the pump to increase output.